What Does an HVAC Career Entail?

 Important Questions to Ask (FAQ)

-How long does it take to earn a HVAC Degree or Certification?
+How long does it take to earn this degree or certification?

 Students can earn a certificate in HVAC in 10 months to a year, depending on the online program.
 For students who wish to obtain an Associate in Applied Science degree, the process takes two years.
 If you’re considering going into a supervisory or managerial role, a bachelor’s degree in HVAC takes up to four years.
 All of these degrees required on-the-job training.

-How much does an online HVAC Trade School Degree cost?
+How much does an online degree or certification cost?

 Attaining a HVAC certificate will cost between $3,500 and $6,000 depending on the school.
 Those seeking a two-year degree in HVAC can expect to spend between $7,000 and $12,000, also depending on the school.